gabrielatwell1987/gabrielatwell1987/README.md

 ## About Me

 I am a frontend developer that has built many projects for fun.
-I really enjoy CSS and animatiion on the web.. especially GSAP.
+I really enjoy CSS and animation on the web.. especially GSAP.
 Some say that I'm a visual person.
 I've also been getting into three.js, to make awesome 3d animations.
 Don't be shy if you have a question or problem, I'll help you if I can.

 ## Skills:
 - HTML